muratk3n/thirdwave/en/README.md

 ---

 Ok..
 Expanse Season 5 trailer looks better.
-S4 had sucked.
+S4 was really bad.

+Where is The Orville?
+Trek is shot to shit, we don't have much good scifi left.

 ---